Why Perform a Reliability Gap Assessment

 Enjoy an episode of Speaking of Reliability.
 Where you can join friends as they discuss reliability topics.
 Join us as we discuss topics ranging from design for reliability techniques, to field data analysis approaches.

-Here is a high-level description of the 5-step process to achieving high reliability that Fred and Carl refer to in this podcast:
+Here is a high-level description of the 5-step process to achieving high reliability that Fred and Carl refer to in this podcast.
+Chapter references are for the draft book tentatively titled Reliability Engineering Management.

 Step 1: Develop Reliability Strategic Vision